superseriousbusiness/gotosocial/README.md

 ![Screenshot of the web view of a profile in GoToSocial, showing header and avatar, bio, and numbers of followers/following.](./docs/assets/profile1.png)

-**GoToSocial does NOT use algorithms or collect data about you to suggest content or 'improve your experience'**.
+**GoToSocial does NOT use recommendation algorithms or collect data about you to suggest content or 'improve your experience'**.
 The timeline is chronological: whatever you see at the top of your timeline is there because it's *just been posted*, not because it's been selected as interesting (or controversial) based on your personal profile.

 GoToSocial is not designed for 'must-follow' influencers with tens of thousands of followers, and it's not designed to be addictive.
 Your timeline and your experience are shaped by who you follow and how you interact with people, not by metrics of engagement!